• Skip to primary navigation

 1 The basic principle for any wet brine solution begins with one cup of salt (Kosher if you are Jewish) to one gallon of water.
 Ensure that you dissolve the salt before you immerse the meat.

-2 You can add a few smashed cloves of garlic, some black peppercorns, some crushed citrus fruit, and some honey or brown sugar for additional flavorings.
+2 You can add a few smashed cloves of garlic, black peppercorns, crushed citrus fruit, and honey or brown sugar for additional flavorings.

 3 You can try using apple juice if you prefer, rather than water.
 It will give any poultry a slightly sweet autumnal type of flavor.